-2. A checklist evaluation form will be developed and used to insure compliance.
+2. A checklist evaluation form will be developed and used to ensure compliance.
 Please go to www.lcschools.org website under Child Nutrition to participate in the survey.

-The Superintendent and Board members, in compliance with Federal Law 108-265 and State Board of Education guidelines, have implemented a Wellness Policy.
+Following the federal guidelines in federal Public Law 108–265 and the Alabama State Board of Education regulations, the Lauderdale County Board of Education and Superintendent adopted a Wellness Policy for implementation in all LCSS schools.
 The policy is designed to help curb the childhood obesity problem and the Type II Diabetes epidemic plaguing the state.
-Achieving the desired results will require the cooperation of parents, students, school personnel and community supporters.
-The policy will encourage more student activity and better eating habits.
-Some of the changes are as follows:
+Schools alone cannot achieve the desired results.
+It requires the cooperation of parents, students, school personnel, and community supporters.
+The policy encourages more student activity and healthier eating habits.
+Some of the guidelines for our schools are as follows:

 - Middle and high school students will have to follow the established state guidelines for snacks.